LuisFAOS/BurgerBuilder/README.md

 # BurgerBuilder
 Yes!
 It's a Burger Builder built with React.

-This "project" was initialized with the Create React App.
+This "mini-project" was initialized with the Create React App.
 Aims to put into practice skills, like:

 - Split it into components e and to do communication between them via props for example